re-rxjs/react-rxjs.org/docs/introduction/core-concepts.md

 The technical term for this is that `share` _multicasts_ the stream, so that it only makes one subscription to the source, and will propagate every change to all the subscriptions of the shared stream.

-However, this now has a different issue for React's use case: If you look closely in the last snippet, even though `"B"` subscribed when the last value of the stream was `2`, it didn't receive that value.
-And it makes sense because the change to `2` was emitted in the past, so it didn't receive that change because it subscribed later.
+However, this now has a different issue for React's use case: If you look closely at the last snippet, even though `"B"` subscribed when the last value of the stream was `2`, it didn't receive that value.
+And it makes sense because the change to `2` was emitted in the past - `"B"` didn't receive that change because it subscribed later.

-As React is _pull_ based, it needs access to the latest value emitted from the stream when it needs to re-render.
+As React is _pull_-based, it needs access to the latest value emitted from the stream when it needs to re-render.
 With the current model, it would have to wait until a new change is emitted in the stream before it can receive the new state, which wouldn't really work.
-Here's when React-RxJS comes into play.
+Here's where React-RxJS comes into play.

 RxJS has another operator `shareReplay` which would cover this issue.
-However, it doesn't play nicely with the way that React works, because when the source completes it will keep the last values in memory indefinitely, and replay them back when a new subscriber comes without re-subscribing to the source.
+However, it doesn't play nicely with the way that React works: when the source completes it will keep the last values in memory indefinitely, and replay it back when a new subscription is made, without re-subscribing to the source.
 This not only exposes a possible memory leak, but also makes it impossible to replay e.g. a fetch call once it has already resolved.

-So that's why React-RxJS exports `shareLatest`.
+So that's why React-RxJS provides `shareLatest`.
 In essence, it addresses the issue of sharing the state between many components and keeping always the latest value, but without the additional issues that `shareReplay` exposes for this particular use case.
-So now our example would become:
+So with React-RxJS our example would become:

 ```ts
 import { interval } from "rxjs";